stevKalo/spelling-hex/README.md

   - Should have functinoality to show all previous words
   - Should offer to pull definition from Webster Dictionary API
 - Getting Spangram or Septagram should award addiontal points
-- Center letter should be orange in input queue
-- New Game should clear found word list and array

 \*\* Rankings explained: